HHS/TANF-app/docs/team-charter/team-meetings.md

 ## Sprint Demo Prep
 Goal: To plan what will be demoed in Sprint Demo
-Attendees: Lauren, Selena, Patrick, Shubhi, Carl
+Attendees: Lauren, Alex, Shubhi, Carl, Matthew
 Facilitator: Lauren
 When:  Every other Tuesday 10:00-10:30am EST
 Format: The team will start by reviewing/updating the board.
 By the end of the meeting, the team should decide what is ready to be demoed (and label it as “demo”), who will conduct the demo/s, and who should be invited to attend.